-- Pay an Adoption Donation Fee $400 for dogs 1-7yo; $500 for pups less than 1 year and $200 for dogs 8/9yo and older, depending on health issues.
-Miniature Bull Terriers are $600, if PLL clear/carrier.
-The fee for a PLL affected dog will depend on whether or not he/she has other issues.
+- Pay an Adoption Donation $850 for puppies under a year old; $600 for dogs 1-3yo; $500 for dogs 4-7yo, $200 for dogs 8/9yo and older – adoption donation can be less or waived, depending on health issues.
+Miniature Bull Terriers adoption donation amounts are TBD depending on PLL clear/carrier, PLL affected status and whether or not he/she has other issues.

 Note: Apartments/Townhouses/condos are fine, but if you have a backyard, we want to see a solid fence and a safe environment.

 - You will fill out an application, found here: http://www.bullterrierrescue.org/?page_id=572

 - After we receive it, we’ll contact you by email and give you the phone number of a volunteer that can do your phone interview (just to go over the application and clarify anything that needs clarification)

 - Next we will set up a home visit with a knowledgeable BTRI volunteer (as of March 25, 2020 home visits are being conducted via videos due to the COVID situation)